CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 ## Day 4: Flight and Welcome to Mt.
 Totumas (7/11/2026)
 After getting up at 3:30AM and flying out to David, we took transportation to Mount Totumas.
 Upon arrival, I realized this trip would be incredibly unique, as everything in sight was bright, and saturated.
 To be honest, I think when I'm instagram "we were never meant to be exposed to such saturated colors all of the time."
-But it's truly magical to see bright greens and reds and blues in birds and lizards, something real, not artificial. <br><br>
+But it's truly magical to see bright greens and reds and blues in birds and lizards, something real, not artificial.
+We were given a warm welcome by the owner of the research site and area, and by the staff. <br><br>

 ## Day 5: Queztal Trail Loop & Camera Trap Presentation (7/12/2026)
 The daily morning from this day on is waking up at 7:00AM, having breakfast from 7:30AM-8:00AM, and going out to hike.
+The main lodge was surrounded by large colorful moths, which ended up being easily my favorite part of the trip.
+The moths are nocturnal, so if you pick them up during the day, they are too sleepy to care.
+They are soft and colorful, and none of them are toxic in any manner.
+For the few days that the moths were present, I would fawn over them.
+If I were to study something out here the way the students at the Symposium did, I would analyze moth behavior or fungi growth.

 ## Day 6: Puma Trail, Device Deployment,  Data Science Lecture #1 (7/13/2026)